This topic provides answers to frequently asked questions about the application protection feature of Security Center.

 The application protection feature is carefully designed to control its impact on system performance, compatibility, and stability to minimize interference with application running.
 Tests have proven that after the application protection feature is enabled for a server, the excess CPU utilization of the server does not exceed 1%, the excess memory usage is less than 50 MB, and the excess application latency or response time is less than 1 millisecond.

-How do I select an application protection mode?
+How to choose the application protection mode?

 The application protection feature detects attacks that pose actual security threats.
 The feature provides a lower false positive rate than traditional traffic-based detection technologies.
 Therefore, we recommend that you attach importance to the attacks that are detected by this feature.
 After you add an application to the application protection feature, the feature protects the application in Monitor mode, which is the default protection mode.
 After the application stably runs for a period of time, you can change the protection mode from Monitor to Block.